Bosworth99/10k_Portfolio/README.md

 10k Interactive.
 From here, I would like to develop the API out to include basic CRUD operations
 on a couple different data types (work items and pages).
 I'll need to generate
 some interfaces to make this happen, and, ultimately smart front-end to handle page
 requests and SEO concerns.
-At that point, I have an efficient foundation for a growing website.
+At that point, I'll have an efficient foundation for a growing website.

 Thank you for your interest -
 Josh